On the Formation of Eccentric Millisecond Pulsars by Accretion-induced Collapse of Massive White Dwarfs: Results

 The distribution of $e/m_2-P_b$ of the detectable eMSPs is shown in Fig.\ref{fig: alpha1} and Fig.\ref{fig: alpha3}, corresponding to the cases of $\alpha=1$ and $\alpha=3$ respectively.
 Such distributions of all eMSPs is shown in the appendix \ref{sec:all_figure} We only exhibit results for $v_{kick}=$ 10, 50 and 190 km/s corresponding to low, medium, and high kick velocity, respectively.
 There is a significant discrepancy between the results for $\alpha=1$ and $\alpha=3$.
 The case of $\alpha=1$ corresponds to the more diffuse distribution of parameters and $\alpha=3$ demonstrates some concentrated areas of parameters.
 The distribution of parameters for medium and high kick velocities is very similar but differs profoundly from that of low kick velocity.
 In the case of low kick velocity, the distribution of $P_b$ shows a double-peaked structure for both $\alpha=1$ and $\alpha=3$.

 The orbital period range of observational eMSP is 20~35 days.
 The orbital period distribution of the simulation that fits the observation should have a peak near this range.
-The Fig.\ref{fig: alpha1} and Fig.\ref{fig: alpha3} show that the parameters that best fit observations are $\alpha=3$ and $v_{kick}=$ 10 km/s.
+The Fig.\ref{fig: alpha1} and Fig.\ref{fig: alpha3} show that the parameters that have the nearest peak to the observational range are $\alpha=3$ and $v_{kick}=$ 10 km/s.
 In this case, although the orbital periods of eMSPs are mostly distributed over 100 days, there is a peak below 100 days that appears to match the observations.
 To compare more intuitively the simulation results corresponding to this peak with the observed eMSPs, the distribution of $e/m_2-P_b$ of the simulated eMSPs with $0.1<P_b<100$ days are shown as a scatter plot in Fig.\ref{fig: best}.
 With $\alpha=3$ and $v_{kick}=$ 10 km/s, the orbital period distributions of the eMSPs obtained from the simulations well match with those of the observed eMSPs.

 However, the simulated companion mass of the eMSPs is smaller than the observed one.
 This difference essentially represents the deviation of the simulated $m_2-P_b$ relationship obtained from the simulations and the observed values.
 This deviation may be caused by the kick increasing the orbital period, which also leads to the dispersion of the orbital period in Fig.\ref{fig: best}.
 But such an effect can also reduce the orbital period, the theoretical curve should cross the distribution of the orbital period.
 Thus it can not explain this deviation.